tandasat/DdiMon/README.md

 Installation and Uninstallation
 --------------------------------
-Clone full source code from Github with below command and compile it with Visual Studio 2015.
+Clone full source code from Github with a below command and compile it on Visual Studio.

     $ git clone --recursive https://github.com/tandasat/DdiMon.git